panchul/workspace/doc/Motivation.md

 ---

+All passion becomes strength when it has an outlet.

+---

 - is fairness really fair?
 - Would you ever get a tattoo
 - Do you have to be sane to be happy